es-shims/es-shim-api/README.md

 ## Binary
 Very simple and shallow tests that a package follows the `es-shim API`.

 Pass `--bound` to indicate that the function the package is implementing depends on having a receiver (a “this” value).
+In particular, this applies to something that is a prototype method, or a static method that depends on its receiver.

 ## Example